ffuf/ffuf/README.md

 Fuzz Faster U Fool - v1.2.0-git

 HTTP OPTIONS:
   -H                  Header `"Name: Value"`, separated by colon.
 Multiple -H flags are accepted.
-  -X               HTTP method to use (default: GET) -b               Cookie data `"NAME1=VALUE1; NAME2=VALUE2"` for copy as curl functionality.
+  -X                  HTTP method to use
+  -b                  Cookie data `"NAME1=VALUE1; NAME2=VALUE2"` for copy as curl functionality.
   -d                  POST data
   -ignore-body        Do not fetch the response content. (default: false) -r                  Follow redirects (default: false) -recursion          Scan recursively.
-Only FUZZ keyword is supported, and URL (-u) has to end in it. (default: false) -recursion-depth Maximum recursion depth. (default: 0) -replay-proxy    Replay matched requests using this proxy.
+Only FUZZ keyword is supported, and URL (-u) has to end in it. (default: false) -recursion-depth    Maximum recursion depth. (default: 0) -recursion-strategy Recursion strategy: "default" for a redirect based, and "greedy" to recurse on all matches (default: default)
+  -replay-proxy       Replay matched requests using this proxy.
   -timeout            HTTP request timeout in seconds. (default: 10) -u                  Target URL
   -x                  HTTP Proxy URL

 GENERAL OPTIONS:
   -V               Show version information. (default: false)